 Small Firms Struggle

 Small contractors are impacted much more severely than their larger counterparts.
 They do not have a large backlog of scheduled work that serves to keep money coming in when new projects are hard to find, while most large, established contractors have significant backlogs.
 This creates a delicate situation for the small contractor, who must now be extremely diligent when it comes to finding the next project, or face layoffs, cuts or business closure.
-Larger firms will not see the same issues and even construction project management projects suffer
+Larger firms will not see the same issues and even construction claims consultants projects suffer

 Price of Materials is Unstable